nrfconnect/sdk-nrfxlib/nrf_modem/doc/sockets/tls_dtls.rst

 Before you start testing TLS traffic decryption, make sure that the following prerequisites are satisfied:

 #.
+The device is programmed with a modem firmware which supports TLS traffic decryption (see the previous note).
+#.
 The device runs an application that supports TLS.
    The TLS session is created using certificates stored to tags ranging between the values specified in ``NRF_SEC_TAG_TLS_DECRYPT_0`` and ``NRF_SEC_TAG_TLS_DECRYPT_19``.
 #.
 The device has modem traces enabled.
    For information on modem traces and how to enable them, see the :ref:`nrf_modem_trace` documentation.
-#.
-Modem firmware v2.0.0 or higher is programmed on your device.
-   For information on how to find the modem firmware version, see the `Revision Identification +CGMR`_ documentation.
 #.
 Wireshark is installed on your machine.
    For information on Wireshark and how to install it, see `Wireshark`_.